Argha782/BookReview/README.md

   Secure login/signup using **JWT (JSON Web Tokens)** to ensure protected access and sessions.

 - 👤 **User Profiles**
-  Users can view, edit, and manage their reviews and profile data from a dedicated profile page.
+  Users can view, edit, and manage their profile data from a dedicated profile page.

 - 📚 **Book Listing**
   Browse all books in a responsive, card-based layout with detailed information.